-Women in Gold Sundowner Diversity Debate 2017.
-Cassie O’Connell and Breanna Cameron cement their place as experts.
+At the Women in Gold Sundowner Diversity Debate 2017, Cassie O’Connell and Breanna Cameron cement their place as experts:

-Underground project and planning engineer Jayne Finch moved the crowd at WIMWA 2016 to tears.
+Underground project and planning engineer Jayne Finch moved the crowd to tears at WIMWA 2016:

-General Manager at Granny Smith Gold Mine Andrew Bywater manages to blend compassion, humour and compelling logic.
-He shows an audience of 550 at the Women in Mining WA 2016 summit how good culture is good for business.
+General Manager at Granny Smith Gold Mine Andrew Bywater blends compassion, humour and compelling logic.
+He shows an audience of 550 at the Women in Mining WA 2016 summit how good culture is good for business:

 Cailli Knievel is an engineer who hasn’t followed a typical career path.
 She describes the scrapes she got into working in Iran, Argentina and Andalucia at the Women in Mining WA Summit 2015 – and what that taught her about the fine line between seizing opportunity and questionable decision-making.

-Megan’s extensive knowledge shines through in Future-Proofing Your Career.
-She has gone on to deliver this talk as a speaking package for multiple events and conferences.
+Megan McCracken‘s extensive knowledge shines through in Future-Proofing Your Career.
+She has gone on to deliver this talk as a speaking package for multiple events and conferences:

 Suzy Urbaniak.
 Incredible STEM advocate, geologist and more.
-You have to watch her to understand.
+You have to watch to appreciate the force that is Suzy!

-Innovative games maker and diversity champion Kate Raynes-Goldie shows the audience at TEDx Perth 2013 how games can change the way we interact with the world.
+Innovative games maker and diversity champion Dr Kate Raynes-Goldie shows TEDx Perth 2013 how games can change the way we interact with the world: